PIVX-Project/PIVX-Doc-Website-Content/02.pivx-core-wallet/03.qt-wallet/article.md

   * Immature: PIVs corresponding to staking transactions (requiring confirmations to be available for staking)
 3. **List of all transactions on the wallet**.
 Hover over a transaction to see the confirmations count, click to access the details.
 4. **List of all Staking Rewards** received, in a graph form.
-5. **Synchronization status:** Grey means synchronization is in progress, White means that your wallet is fully synchronized.
-Hovering over the icon will provide more details on the status (such as latest block number and timestamp)
+5. **Synchronization status:** Grey means synchronization is in progress.
+White means that your wallet is fully synchronized.
+Hovering over the icon will provide more details on the sync status (such as latest block number and timestamp)
 6. **Staking status:** turns white when staking is enabled
 7. **Cold Staking status:** turns white when cold staking is enabled
 8. **Active connection count:** clicking on it provides more details on network stats